codeigniter4/docs-update/docs/outgoing/localization.md

 #### Replacing Parameters

 !!! note "Note"
-    The following functions all require the [intl](https://www.php.net/manual/en/book.intl.php) extension to be loaded on your system in order to work.
+    The following functions all require the <a href="https://www.php.net/manual/en/book.intl.php" target="_blank">intl</a> extension to be loaded on your system in order to work.
 If the extension is not loaded, no replacement will be attempted.
-A great overview can be found over at [Sitepoint](https://www.sitepoint.com/localization-demystified-understanding-php-intl/).
+A great overview can be found over at <a href="https://www.sitepoint.com/localization-demystified-understanding-php-intl/" target="_blank">Sitepoint</a>.

 You can pass an array of values to replace placeholders in the language string as the second parameter to the `lang()` function.
 This allows for very simple number translations and formatting: